theislab/Covid_meta_analysis/README.md

 ## Folder structure

+### ACE2-TMPRSS2 coexpression:
+Analysis and plotting scripts as jupyter notebooks to reproduce Figures 1cd, Extended Data Figure 4.

+### Other proteases:
+Analysis and plotting scripts as jupyter notebooks to reproduce Figures 5, Extended Data Figure 10.

 ### Lung meta analysis:
 Analysis and plotting scripts as jupyter notebooks to reproduce Figures 3d, Extended Data Figure 9, and Supplementary Figures 4-10.